southerton81/RxJavaMouseDragSample/readme.md

+# RxJava sample
 RxJava composable observers for touch events on Android.
-Android studio project.
+Android studio sample project.

+[See the post for details] [blogposturl]